 Mastitis (infection of the breast) is not a tumor and does not increase the risk of breast cancer.

 Proliferative lesions without atypia (cell abnormalities): In these conditions there’s excessive growth of cells in the ducts or lobules of the breast.
 They seem to raise a woman’s risk of breast cancer slightly.
 They include:

 - Usual ductal hyperplasia (without atypia)

 - Radial scar

-Proliferative lesions with atypia: In these conditions, there is an overgrowth of cells in the ducts or lobules of the breast tissue, with some of the cells no longer appearing normal.
-They have a stronger effect on breast cancer risk, raising it 3 1/2 to 5 times higher than normal.
+Proliferative lesions with atypia: In these conditions, the cells in the ducts or lobules of the breast tissue grow excessively, and some of them no longer look normal.
 These types of lesions include: